The resources sector works to minimise air quality impacts resulting from operations for the health of communities and the environment

 Air quality can be impacted by emissions from a range of sources, including transport, industry, agricultural and urban activities.
 The resources sector contributes to these emissions and understands the need to minimise air quality impacts resulting from operations for the health of communities and the environment.

-- >PM10: Particle sized 10 microns in diameter and greater and a subset of TSP;
+- >PM10: Particle sized 10 microns in diameter and greater;

-- PM10: Particle sized between 2.5 and 10 microns in diameter and a subset of TSP; and
+- PM10: Particle sized less than 10 microns in diameter; and

-Large dust particles (PM10 and greater) can be produced from a number of sources.
-In an urban area, PM10 results from lawn mowing, wind blowing over bare ground or pollination.
-For resource operations, PM10 results from activities like moving rock and soil with large machinery or by blasting, traffic on haul roads or wind blowing over dumps and stockpiles.
+Larger dust particles (PM10 and greater) can be produced from many sources.
+In an urban area, PM10 results from lawn mowing, movement of plant material, tyre rubber and wind blowing over bare ground.
+For resource operations, PM10 or larger particles result from activities like moving rock and soil with large machinery or by blasting, traffic on haul roads or wind blowing over dumps and stockpiles.

-In comparison, small dust particles (PM2.5) are generally produced from combustion processes such as vehicle exhaust, wood stoves and fires, which are present in all domestic settings.
+In comparison, smaller dust particles (PM2.5) are generally produced from combustion processes such as vehicle exhaust, wood stoves and fires, which are present in all domestic settings.
 Whilst for resource operations, PM2.5 is primarily produced from vehicle and mobile equipment exhausts.
-It is these particles that are generally identified as having the potential to result in health impacts.

-The Queensland and Commonwealth governments have set a benchmark for background (ambient) air quality, based on independent national and international studies, to ensure the ongoing health and wellbeing for communities and the environment.
+The Queensland and Commonwealth Governments have set criteria for background (ambient) air quality, based on independent national and international studies, to ensure the ongoing health and wellbeing for communities and the environment.